How to Make a CV That Actually Gets You Interviews in Colombia

 ❓ Is it mandatory to include a photo on your resume in Colombia?

 For junior and intermediate profiles: 1 to 2 pages.
 For management positions or with more than ten years of experience: up to 3.
-More than that rarely adds value and can create a negative impression with the recruiter.
+More than that rarely adds value and can create a negative impression on the recruiter.

 ❓ What do I do if I have little work experience?